-Ultimately, there will always be different pros and cons to each type of e-Bike.
+Ultimately, there will always be different pros and cons to each type of e-bike.
 The best way to figure out which one is best for you is to feel it out for yourself: consider renting e-Bikes before purchasing to see which posture, fit and frame feels best for you.

-Other e-Biking tips
+Other e-bike selection tips

 A common suggestion from riders is that you should stretch extensively before you ride, particularly your lower back, glutes, quads, and hamstrings.
 This will help to prevent tightness, which will help to prevent triggering or further aggravating your sciatica.

-It’s highly advised to make proper adjustments to your e-Bike’s positioning and follow “proper form” (Spine-health site link) when riding your e-Bike.
+It’s highly advised to make proper adjustments to your e-bike’s positioning and follow “proper form” (Spine-health site link) when riding your e-bike.

 In fact, many patients have also noted improvements in their range of motion, flexibility and have even felt that their back is stronger after introducing e-Bikes into their lives.

-E-Biking is also a great way to introduce cardio exercise that is significantly less harsh on the spine than other forms of exercise.
+E-bike riding is also a great way to introduce cardio exercise that is significantly less harsh on the spine than other forms of exercise.

 It’s also an ideal option for those looking to lose weight, as obesity can be a contributing factor to sciatica.

-One of the major perks of e-Bikes is the ability to adjust the level of assistance that best suits your needs, making e-Bikes an easily customizable option no matter what or where your pain is.
+One of the major perks of e-bikes is the ability to adjust the level of assistance that best suits your needs, making e-bikes an easily customizable option no matter what or where your pain is.

-You can adjust your assist at any time or day according to how you feel, meaning that you can do a light workout on days where you need more assist and more intense workouts on days you choose a lower assist.
+You can adjust your assist at any time or day according to how you feel, meaning that you can do a light workout on days where you need more assistance and more intense workouts on days you choose a lower assist.

-Don’t let your sciatica deter you from being active: with the right e-Bike, you’ll be living a more active lifestyle, getting consistent cardio workouts, be burning calories, and will keep your body fit and healthy.
+Don’t let your sciatica deter you from being active: with the right e-bike, you’ll be living a more active lifestyle, getting consistent cardio workouts, be burning calories, and will keep your body fit and healthy.